MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/icons-images.md

 ---
-title: "Working with Icons and Images"
+title: "Working with tvOS Icons and Images in Xamarin"
-description: "This article covers designing and working with icons and images inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: A2DA4347-0563-4C72-A8D7-5B9DE9E28712 ms.technology: xamarin-ios
+description: "This document describes how to work with icons and images in a tvOS app built with Xamarin.
+It discusses launch images, layered images, the app icon, and more." ms.prod: xamarin ms.assetid: A2DA4347-0563-4C72-A8D7-5B9DE9E28712 ms.technology: xamarin-ios